-Any school child knows, or at least believes, that if you see a person or boat in distress on the water, the "law of the sea" demands that you render assistance.
-Simple human decency would require no less and, from time immemorial, this has been law of the sea.
-But we live in a modern and litigious world...
-Having just come in from patrol where USCGAux 251384 provided assistance to a disabled and adrift vessel, it occurred to me that we ought to refresh this information (see The Independent, "The Good Samaritan - Safety of Life at Sea", 8/15/07.)
+Any schoolchild knows, or at least believes, that if you see a person or boat in distress on the water, the "law of the sea" demands that you render assistance.
+Simple human decency would require no less, and from time immemorial, this has been law of the sea.
+But we live in a modern and litigious world.
 So, what are the facts?